Update Field Values

 For more information, see Spent Time Calculations.

 Each project has a collection of users who are available in the set of values for the Assignee field.
-As long as an administrator has not redefined the behavior of this field, the set of values for the Assignee field in a new project includes all of the members of the project team.
+As long as an administrator has not redefined the behavior of this field, the set of values for the Assignee field in a new project includes all members of the project team.

 Project administrators can manage the list of assignees independently from the project team.
 They can remove team members who should not be assigned issues in the project, or add users who don't belong to the project team.
 For more information, see Manage Assignees.